 The emplacements inside the tunnel offered protection from wind and enemy fire, but no real safety, because the dull noise of the enemy’s excavations threatened the soldiers with a potential mine explosion.

 Five mines were blown up: four Austrian mines against the Martini Ledge and an Italian mine intended to conquer the foresummit of Mt.
 Lagazuoi.

 The soldiers of the two armies lived inside Mt.
 Lagazuoi and on the Sasso di Stria until November 1, 1917, when - following the defeat of Caporetto - the Italian army had to abandon the Dolomite front.

 To the Austrians, we owe the detailed plans of all the Lagazuoi galleries remained after the retreat of the Italian army in November 1917, following the defeat at Caporetto.

 The illustration shows the location of the first 10 gallery systems on Piccolo Lagazuoi.

-On 20th october 1915 an Alpini troop unit occupied the ledge halfway up the rock face of the Piccolo Lagazuoi, a wide rocky step which crosses the mountain halfway up and was surprisingly ignored by the Austrians.
+On 20th October 1915, an Alpini troop unit occupied the ledge halfway up the rock face of the Piccolo Lagazuoi, a wide rocky step which crosses the mountain and was surprisingly ignored by the Austrians.

-The Martini Ledge, named after the name of the battalion commander who occupied it, soon became a thorn in the eye of the Austrians.
+The Martini Ledge, named after the battalion commander who occupied it, soon became a thorn in the eye of the Austrians.